CicilyGeorge/VBA-challenge/README.md

 Use VBA scripting to analyze real stock market data.
 Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.

-**Before You Begin**

-Create a new repository for this project called VBA-challenge.

-Inside the new repository that you just created, add any VBA files you use for this assignment.
-These will be the main scripts to run for each analysis.

 **Files**